Reonharudo/Mail-System/README.md

     ./gradlew tasks --all

 And search for 'Other tasks' starting with `run-`.
-For example, to run the monitoring server, execute:
-(the `--console=plain` flag disables CLI features, like color output, that may break the console output when running a interactive application)

     ./gradlew --console=plain run-monitoring